-If you are in overdraft, have loans or debt on credit cards this can negatively affect your credit score is poor, you will not be able to get a competitive interest rate on your mortgage, and may not be accepted for a mortgage at all.
+If you are in overdraft, have loans or debt on credit cards this can negatively affect your credit score.
+If your credit score is poor, you will not be able to get a competitive interest rate on your mortgage, and may not be accepted for a mortgage at all.

 If your salary is not big enough, you will not be able to borrow enough money for the house you want to buy.

-Now you need really focus and get your finances in order.
-This is the hardest and longest bit of buying your first home.
+Now you really need to focus and get your finances in order.
+This is the hardest and longest part of buying your first home.

 To get a mortgage and buy your first home, you will need to gather up a large number of documents.